einnovator/einnovator-cli/README.md

 It also supports a single-user mode with BASIC authentication, for services deployed in a mode that does not integrated with the SSO Gateway.
 For example, **Cloud Manager** can be run in multi-user or single-user mode.
 The tool used the `/info` endpoint of the service to detected which mode to use.

+Method `CommandRunner.getCommands` is called to return the list of top-level commands returned by the runner.
+Each command can have a list of aliases.
+Method `CommandRunner.getSubCommands` is used to return sub-commands, and method `CommandRunner.getSubSubCommands` is used to return sub-sub-commands.

 Providing proper help messages is a big part of implementing a runner.
 File `message.proprerties` contains the messages for all the commands.
 To create help for a command use the following keys:

 ```
-service.command = One line description
+service.command = One-line description
 service.command.args = Comma-separated list of arguments (+ suffix implies optional; ++ implies varied number)
 service.command.args.name = One-line description of argument
 service.command.options = Comma-separated list of options (+ suffix implies optional; ++ implies varied number).
 For alias, use: name1|name2|..
 service.command.options.name = One-line description of options (name only first alias)
+service.command.descr = Multi-line description
 ```

 To show help call methods `CommandRunnerBase.printUsage*()` or `CommandRunnerBase.isHelp*()`.